fcerini/audio-capture/README.md

 To do this, you need a simple **SDP (Session Description Protocol)** file to describe the stream to the player.

-1. Create a file named `stream.sdp` with the content provided in this project.
+1. Create a file named `stream.sdp` with the following content.
+The provided `stream.sdp` in this repository is already configured for this.

+    ```sdp
+    v=0
+    o=- 0 0 IN IP4 127.0.0.1
+    s=L16 Audio Stream from Go
+    c=IN IP4 127.0.0.1
+    t=0 0
+    m=audio 5004 RTP/AVP 96
+    a=rtpmap:96 L16/8000/1
+    ```

-2. Make sure the `c=` line in the SDP file matches the destination IP address you used when running the program.
+2. Make sure the `c=` line in the SDP file matches the destination IP address you used when running the program (e.g., `127.0.0.1` for local testing).
 3. Open the stream with your player:

     **Using `ffplay`:**